East Wanneroo District Structure Plan

 Plan

-The East Wanneroo district structure plan will guide the strategic development of more than 8,000 hectares of land in Perth's northern suburbs.
+The East Wanneroo District Structure Plan guides the strategic development of more than 8,000 hectares of land in Perth's northern suburbs.

 Last updated:

-The East Wanneroo District Structure Plan provides a long-term vision for urban development in Perth’s north metropolitan corridor and is the culmination of extensive investigations and consultation with community, local and State government, and service providers.
+The East Wanneroo District Structure Plan (DSP) is a long-term vision for urban development in Perth’s north metropolitan corridor and is the culmination of extensive investigations and consultation with community, local and State government, and service providers.

-Covering some 8,000 hectares of land, the structure plan area will ultimately accommodate around 150,000 people over the next 50 years.
+Covering around 8,000 hectares, the DSP area will ultimately support the delivery of around 50,000 new dwellings, accommodating up to 150,000 people over the next 50 years.

 Contact us